5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbs-in-5gc.md

 [Scope](../scope.html){: .btn .btn-blue } [Project Roadmap](../projects.html){: .btn .btn-blue } [GitHub Repos](../repositories.html){: .btn .btn-github } [Releases](../../releases.html#project-5g-multicast-broadcast-services){: .btn .btn-release } [Tutorials](../tutorials.html){: .btn .btn-tutorial } [Requirements](../requirements.html){: .btn .btn-blue }

-# Initial MBS support in the 5GC
+# Initial support of MBS in the 5GC

 This tutorial showcases the current features present in the 5G-MAG MBS implementation.
 You can check out the video to see more details or follow the write-up tutorial.